SravB/Algorithmic-Trading/README.md

 # Algorithmic-Trading

 This machine learning algorithm was built using Python 3 and scikit-learn with a Decision Tree Classifier.
 The program gathers stock data using the Google Finance API and pandas.
-It illustrates the data using matplotlib.
+The data is illustrated using matplotlib.

 ![Screenshot](algo.jpg)